boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.0 =
+* Doc children are now listed in single doc view
 * Improved support for TinyMCE loading on custom themes
 * More consistent tab highlighting in group subnav
 * Fixed bug that prevented reverting to the "no parent" setting